GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

 Coming up, more storage!
 ------------------------

-GenomeDK currently has 6 PB of storage, but after manually pushing 840 hard drives into place we can now bump that to 12 PB!
+After manually pushing 840 hard drives into place we can seen increase our storage to 12 PB!
 We will also be saying goodbye to some of our old storage servers and will be migrating data from them to the new storage servers.

 The new storage will be available as soon as the data migration and testing has been completed.